searchisko/searchisko/README.md

 This project contains implementation of API for Distributed Contribution Platform (DCP) and main DCP documentation.

-Documentation for DCP is placed in this repo in the [`documentation`](documentation) folder.
+Documentation for DCP is placed in this repo in the [`documentation`](documentation/README.md) folder.

-DCP API is Java EE 6 application intended to run in the JBoss EAP 6 application server.

 ## DCP Overview